April 23, 2026

 Jesse Spence is a Funding Research and Content Lead at Funding Agent with 4 years of experience in market research.
 He focuses on turning lender criteria and market insights into practical, plain-English resources that help business owners, not only, improve approval chances and choose the right type of finance but also find the right funding providers for their needs.

-Skipton Business Finance, a specialist invoice finance provider that is part of Skipton Building Society, offers a range of working capital solutions for UK SMEs including invoice factoring, invoice discounting and asset based lending as shown on its business finance overview.
-Close Brothers Invoice Finance, part of Close Brothers Group, provides a similar mix of invoice finance and asset based lending facilities, described on its invoice finance product page.
-Both lenders focus on unlocking cash tied up in unpaid invoices rather than providing traditional term loans, although they use slightly different structures and target customer profiles based on information published on Skipton’s invoice factoring page and Close Brothers’ asset based lending page.
-This comparison looks at their products, costs, service and suitability for different types of business, drawing only on verifiable public information as of 2026.
-It is designed to support Funding Agent readers who are weighing up invoice finance providers rather than to recommend either lender.
+Skipton Business Finance, part of Skipton Building Society Group, provides invoice finance and related working capital products for UK SMEs, including invoice factoring, invoice discounting and asset based lending, as shown on its business finance overview.
+Close Brothers Invoice Finance, part of Close Brothers Group, provides a similar mix of invoice finance and asset based lending facilities, described on its invoice finance product page and its asset based lending page.

 TL;DR